 Car Insurance for Married Couples: Frequently Asked Questions

-When should I combine car insurance policies?
+When should I combine my car insurance if I’m married?

 If one spouse has a better driving record than the other, make that person the primary driver.
 If both of you have cars, you should still save money due to the multi-car discount.
 Always do the math when comparing quotes.